 - Accessible and flexible learning that combines innovative technologies for e-learning

-- You must be a registered adult nurse and be live on the NMC register at the commencement of the programme
+- You must be a registered adult nurse, employed by NHS Highland or NHS Western Isles, and be live on the NMC register at the commencement of the programme

 - You are not required to meet revalidation requirements for registration as an adult nurse during the programme, but we strongly advise all registered nurses to ensure they have met the revalidation requirements prior to commencing the programme

 - Hours in practice undertaken as a student midwife cannot be used for revalidation as a registered nurse